You want smart political talk without the meltdowns?

 He knows that our Pentagon is more concerned about spreading Marxist ideology amongst the military officers than teaching them how to win battles.

-but as Scott said, intimidating them in order to compel them to abandon their plans to join the Western camp, NATO and EU, and therefore keep them within Russia's orbit.
+but, as Scott said, intimidating them in order to compel them to abandon their plans to join the Western camp, NATO, and EU, and therefore keep them within Russia's orbit.

-And this is why it's dangerous, why uh the perception that President Biden is very weak is dangerous because the conflict could escalate and drag the United States into war with Russia, which would be a disaster.
+And this is why it's dangerous, why the perception that President Biden is very weak is dangerous because the conflict could escalate and drag the United States into war with Russia, which would be a disaster.

-If someone who participated in multiple war games, our losses would be catastrophic.
+As someone who participated in multiple war games, our losses would be catastrophic.

 It would be disastrous for the world.

-You're looking at two major nuclear powers uh and an unholy alliance that has emerged now between Russia, Iran, and China.
+You're looking at two major nuclear powers and an unholy alliance that has emerged now between Russia, Iran, and China that very few people seem to want to point out.

-All right, we continue now the danger that it represented by China and Iran and Russia in particular, Rebecca Kaufler is with us and Scott Eulinger is with us.
+The danger that it represented by China and Iran and Russia in particular, Rebecca Koffler is with us, and Scott Ullinger is with us.

-I mean, I never thought prior to Trump that we'd ever see the United States, Israel, the Saudis, the Egyptians, the Jordanians, the emirates and other countries aligned together against Iranian hegemony.
+I mean, I never thought prior to Trump that we'd ever see the United States, Israel, the Saudis, the Egyptians, the Jordanians, the Emirates, and other countries aligned together against Iranian hegemony.

-Now, since Biden has been in office, that's now fallen apart, and now you got Iran aligning with China and Russia, uh, and and one has to worry that they might share nuclear information with them.
+And now you've got Iran aligning with China and Russia, and one has to worry that they might share nuclear information with them.

 Right, there's no question about that.

-So literally, the United States is empowering Putin right now, because at this moment we're buying more Russian natural gas and oil products from Russia than ever before compared to the Trump administration, right?
+So literally, the United States is empowering Putin right now because at this moment, we're buying more Russian natural gas and oil products from Russia than ever before compared to the Trump administration, right?

 So we are paying them, we are financing their military to do these types of things.

-Well, let me let me put it differently, Scott.
+Well, let me put it differently, Scott.

-You know what you know What Biden's doing?
+You know what Biden's doing?

 He's making Russia and Putin rich again.